rwynn/monstache-site/content/options/index.md

 At times even being able to replay from the beginning of the oplog is not enough to sync all of your mongodb data.
 The oplog is a capped collection and may only contain a subset of the data.
 In this case you can perform a direct sync of mongodb to elasticsearch.
 To do this, set direct-read-namespaces to an array of namespaces that you would like to copy.
 Monstache will perform reads directly from the given set of db.collection and sync them to elasticsearch.

+This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar

 ## direct-read-limit